 The biggest problem with outdoor “wooden tables” is the fact they can weather – so there’s typically a lot of treatment involved.

 You don’t have that issue with this outdoor chess table, the legs are fabricated from metal and the top is made of real mosaic tiles.

 When it arrives, you can feel the weight of it and know that you’ve got your hands on a great deal.
 There’s something about heavy objects and a great price that makes things feel like a “steal”.

 Board size : 32 cm x 32 cm

 The Grandmasters box is designed to look, old, used and high value.
 With intentional scratches and a faded coat of paint.

-Each corner carry’s a rustic brass fitting to seal the box together, with the squares of the actual chess board being cut individually and placed together.
+Each corner carries a rustic brass fitting to seal the box together, with the squares of the actual chess board being cut individually and placed together.
 This is a technique called intarsia.

 The top part of the board is made out of cherry wood, with solid wooden legs.
-Again you will notice on closer inspection you will notice missing pieces of paint or a “weathered look”.
+Again on closer inspection you will notice missing pieces of paint or a “weathered look”.
 It’s finished with a french polish to preserve it’s unique appearance.

-You’ll notice that a draw is featured on this table, which is perfect for storing draughts and chess pieces, along with a timer etc.
+You’ll notice that a draw is featured on this table, which is perfect for storing draughts and chess pieces, along with a timer.

 When owning this outdoor chess table, you will have to take extra special care in wood treatments, to prevent warping.
 It would be better to keep this inside and bring out when needed or use a plastic covering for when it’s not in use.